drduh/gone/README.md

 make test-verbose
 ```

-Test coverage is also available - to generate an HTML report (`testCoverage.html`):
+Test coverage is also available - to generate an HTML report as `testCoverage.html`:

 ```
 make cover